ItsOrv/Orv-Telegram-Proxy/README.md

 - **config_channel_url**: URL of my vpn channel (for inclusion in messages).
 - **bot_url**: URL of the bot (for inclusion in messages).
 - **support_url**: URL of the support (for inclusion in messages).
+- **channels**: Numeric id of groups or channels for proxy search, the desired account must be a member of the channels or groups

 ## Running the Bot